Diagnosing Data from ICTs to Provide Focused Assistance in Agricultural Adoptions: Modelling Components of the Digital Green Ecosystem

-\textbf{iv) Title Adoption TF-IDF (TA):} Some video topics are more prevalent among farmers than others.
-We measure this temporally for each video, date pair ($v,d$).
-We compute the cumulative sum of the adoptions per word in the title of video $v$ till date $d$ and normalize it by the number of screenings of $v$ till date $d$:
+As seen in Section~\ref{ecosystem_dataset}, Digital Green's participatory approach for video production allows them to tailor their content for local communities, making it highly specific.
+First, to evaluate the effectiveness of this approach, we model the \textbf{Content Specificity (CS)} of a video by leveraging information about the farmer groups it is targeted towards.
+If a video $v$ is targeted to a set of groups $GT(v)$, we measure the contribution of each farmer $f \in G$ where $G \in GT(v)$ as:

+Second, to account for the diversity of different levels $L \in \{group,village,block,district\}$ that farmers in the targeted groups belong to, and inter-level effects in the participatory approach, we model the specificity of a video $v$ at each level $L$ as:

+where $L(f)$ denotes the identifier for the level associated with the farmer $f$.
+Third, to understand how the adoption of content similar to a video $v$ in the past influences its adoptions in the future, we define \textbf{Title Adoption Frequency (TA)} as:

 where $A(word, d) = $ number of adoptions of the word across all video, date pairs in a state till date $d$, and $S(v, d) = $ number of screenings of $v$ before $d$.

-\textbf{v) Time of Screening:} Screening of videos can be conducted during different times of the day.
-To account for the preferences of farmers, we divide these into bins of four hours each throughout the day starting 4 am -- early morning, morning, noon, evening, night, late night before encoding them as one-hot vectors.
+We measure it temporally for each video, date pair ($v,d$) by computing the cumulative sum of the adoptions per word in the title of video $v$ till date $d$ and normalize it by the number of screenings of $v$ till date $d$.
+Fourth, to account for the farmers' attention span and understand how different duration lengths of videos help people assimilate information, we include the \textbf{duration of a video (in minutes)} as a feature.
+Lastly, screening of videos can be conducted during different times of the day.
+Thus, to consider the \textbf{time preference of farmers}, we divide these into bins of four hours each throughout the day starting 4 am -- early morning, morning, noon, evening, night, late night before encoding them as one-hot vectors.